-This webpage is dedicated to the provision of, and support for, the regulatory framework for Complementary Medicines (CMs) by the South African Health Products Regulatory Authority (SAHPRA).
+This webpage is dedicated to the provision of, and support for, the regulatory framework for Category D medicines by the South African Health Products Regulatory Authority (SAHPRA).

 In terms of the Medicines and Related Substances Act, 1965 (Act 101 of 1965):

 (a) means any substance or mixture of substances used or purporting to be suitable for use or manufactured or sold for use in-

 (i) the diagnosis, treatment, mitigation, modification or prevention of disease, abnormal physical or mental state or the symptoms thereof in humans; or

 (ii) restoring, correcting or modifying any somatic or psychic or organic function in humans; and